Iram of the Pillars: Iram in the Quran

 There are several explanations for the reference to "Iram – who had lofty pillars".
 Some see this as a geographic location, either a city or an area, others as the name of a tribe.

 Those identifying it as a city have made various suggestions as to where or what city it was, ranging from Alexandria or Damascus to a city which actually moved or a city called Ubar.
 Ubar, according to ancient and medieval authors, was a land instead of a city.

 As an area, it has been identified with the biblical region known as Aram.
-A more plausible candidate for Iram is Wadi Ramm in Jordan, as the Temple of al-Lat at the foot of Jabal Ramm has some ancient inscriptions mentioning Iram and possibly the tribe of ʿĀd.
+A more plausible candidate for Iram is Wadi Ramm in Jordan, as the Temple of al-Lat at the foot of Jabal Ramm has some ancient inscriptions mentioning Iram, as well as the tribe of ʿĀd.

 It has also been identified as a tribe, possibly the tribe of ʿĀd, with the pillars referring to tent pillars.
 The mystic ad-Dabbagh has suggested that these verses refer to ʿĀd's tents with pillars, both of which are gold-plated.
 He claims that coins made of this gold remain buried and that Iram is the name of a tribe of ʿĀd and not a location.
 The Nabataeans were one of the many nomadic Bedouin tribes who roamed the Arabian Desert and took their herds to where they could find grassland and water.
 They became familiar with their area as the seasons passed, and they struggled to survive during bad years when seasonal rainfall decreased.
 Although the Nabataeans were initially embedded in the Aramean culture, theories that they have Aramean roots are rejected by modern scholars.
 Instead, archaeological, religious and linguistic evidence confirms that they are a North Arabian tribe.

-Iram in Western writings

-Iram became widely known to Western literature with the translation of the story "The City of Many-Columned Iram and Abdullah Son of Abi Kilabah" in The Book of One Thousand and One Nights.

 In 1998, the amateur archaeologist Nicholas Clapp proposed that Iram is the same as another legendary place Ubar, and he identifies Ubar as the archaeological site of Shisr in Oman.
 His hypothesis is not generally accepted by scholars.
 The identification of Ubar as Shisr is also problematic, and even Clapp himself denied it later.

+Iram in Arabian Nights

+Iram and its fate is also mentioned in the book of the Thousand Nights and a Night, nights 277 to 279.
+In Burton's translation the story is titled: "The city of Many-Columned Iram and Abdullah son of Abi Khilab."